 I think our girls’ schedules are plenty packed as they are, and I have strongly mixed feelings about introducing anything else into the mix.
 Still, I can’t help but question if I’m providing them with appropriate access to trying different activities.

 HELP!!!
 Are my kiddos “missing out” at this age?
 Does this get easier as kiddos get older (and don’t go to bed so early)?
 How does your family prioritize activities?

-MandyE is mom to five-year old fraternal twin girls.
+MandyE is mom to six-year old fraternal twin girls.
 She blogs about their adventures, and her journey through motherhood, at Twin Trials and Triumphs.